martinni/ninamartin/_posts/2020-10-31-transitive-closure-dynamic-graph.markdown

 So how do we  maintain the transitive closure of a graph as we insert new edges?

-For any newly added edge *(u, v)*, we just need to indicate that all the vertices that currently have a path to *u* will now also have a path to all the vertices that have a path from *v*.
+For any newly added edge *(u, v)*, we just need to indicate that all the vertices that currently have a path to *u* will now also have a path to all the vertices that currently have a path from *v*.
 Nothing that a double *for* loop over all of vertices can't solve:

 ```python